Vitamin D Foods: 5 Sources Nutritionally Dense in the “Sunshine Vitamin”

 100 grams of raw oysters contain 320 IU’s of vitamin D3, accounting for 53% of the RDA.

-Although certain foods are high in vitamin D, we still recommend extra supplementation in the form of cod liver oil or liquid vitamin D3 drops to make sure that you get sufficient amounts of this crucial micronutrient.
+Although certain foods are high in vitamin D, we still recommend extra supplementation in the form of liquid vitamin D3 drops (affiliate link) to make sure that you get sufficient amounts of this crucial micronutrient.

 Although the RDA is set to 600 IU for now, some researchers believe that the daily requirements for vitamin D have been grossly underestimated, and the real number could be up to 10x higher than the RDA originally calculated many years ago.